-- 1. The A Technical delegate of the FIE, who represents the FIE in accordance with the Olympic Rules for Regional Games, will be is appointed chosen by the President of the FIE, after consultation with the Executive Committee, according to criteria on the basis of recognised technical abilities. - 2.
+- o.69.
+1. The Technical delegate of the FIE, who represents the FIE in accordance with the Olympic Rules for Regional Games, will be chosen by the President of the FIE, after consultation with the Executive Committee, according to criteria of recognised technical abilities - 2.
 The expenses incurred by this representative (tourist-class air fare, hotel and board) will be paid by the Organising Committee.